harness/developer-hub/docs/continuous-delivery/gitops/create-cluster-with-iam.md

 ## What is an IAM role?

 Identity and Access Management (IAM) roles allow you to manage user access and permissions to various Amazon Web Services (AWS) services and resources.
-It is a set of permissions that you can assign to AWS resources or services.
-It is not associated with a specific user or group.

-IAM roles are commonly used in scenarios where you want to grant permissions to AWS services or resources, rather than individual users.
+IAM roles are set of permissions that you can assign to AWS services or resources, rather than individual users.

 This tutorial covers how to handle Harness GitOps Agent setup in a multi-cluster AWS environment and deploy applications to those clusters by letting the Agent assume an IAM role.

-:::note info
+:::info

 Currently, this feature is behind the feature flag, `GITOPS_IAM`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 :::

-:::note info
+:::info

 GitOps Clusters with IAM roles can be created only for a GitOps Agent installed in Amazon EKS.